Preventing Insider Threats in Fintech Organizations

 1. Enforce the Principle of Least Privilege (PoLP)

 Access control is the first line of defense.
 The Principle of Least Privilege ensures that employees can access only the data necessary to perform their job.
-Implementing role-based access controls (RBAC) can improve permissions management and prevent privilege creep.
+Implementing role-based access controls (RBAC) can simplify permissions management and prevent privilege creep.

 • Apply just-in-time access for temporary projects involving sensitive financial data.